Presentation at the SubLime conference

-I am is an Associate Professor at the Department of Mechanical and Civil Engineering, Northumbria University Newcastle (United Kingdom).
+I am an Associate Professor at the Department of Mechanical and Civil Engineering, Northumbria University Newcastle (United Kingdom).

 After graduation, I worked as a specialist in building pathology and building archaeology at the “Institute for the History of Material Culture” of Genoa, and at Ipsilon p.s.c.r.l.